DataDog/documentation/content/en/serverless/installation/nodejs.md

     - /serverless/guide/nodejs/
 ---

-<div class="alert alert-warning">If you previously set up Datadog Serverless using the Datadog Forwarder, see the <a href="docs.datadoghq.com/serverless/guide/datadog_forwarder_node">installation instructions here</a>.</div>
+<div class="alert alert-warning">If you previously set up Datadog Serverless using the Datadog Forwarder, see the <a href="docs.datadoghq.com/serverless/guide/datadog_forwarder_node">Datadog Forwarder - Node</a> guide.</div>

 ## Configuration